ocaml/opam/doc/pages/Manual.md

    current switch settings (system setup, opam configuration, current switch name, etc.).
 For example, `opam-version`, `arch`, or `make`.
 2. Package variables have the form `package-name:var-name` and contain values specific to a given package.
-For example `foo:installed` is a boolean variable that can be used to check if package `foo` is installed, and `foo:lib` is its library installation directory.
+For example `foo:installed` is a Boolean variable that can be used to check if package `foo` is installed, and `foo:lib` is its library installation directory.